-Figure 3 shows how the attendance of ECD facilities amongst 0-4 year-olds increased substantially between 2012 and 2019, but then dropped sharply in 2020 as the COVID-19 pandemic hit.
-Attendance was better in 2021 and 2022 but still not as high as it was in 2019.
-The same overall patterns are seen in Figure 4, in which 0-3-year-olds are grouped together and 4, 5 and 6-year-olds are also shown.
-Clearly, educational attendance for these young age groups was strongly negatively affected by the pandemic, however a recovery from the impact of the pandemic can be observed in the increase in the percentage of 0-6-year-olds attending an educational institution in 2022 compared to the decline in 2020.
+Figure 2 shows how the attendance of ECD facilities amongst 0-4 year-olds increased substantially between 2010 and 2019, but then dropped sharply in 2020 as the COVID-19 pandemic hit.
+Attendance was better in 2021 but still not as high as it was in 2019.
+The same overall patterns are seen in Figure 3, in which 0-3-year-olds are grouped together and 5- and 6-year-olds are also shown.
+Clearly, educational attendance for these young age groups was strongly negatively affected by the pandemic.

 Tables 16-18 in the Appendix show educational attendance amongst young children by province, population group and gender.
-Eastern Cape, Gauteng, Limpopo and Free-State generally have the largest proportions of children attending early learning opportunities with the lowest participation rates occurring in the Northern Cape and KwaZulu-Natal.
+The Western Cape, Gauteng, Limpopo and Free-State generally have the largest proportions of children attending early learning opportunities with the lowest participation rates occurring in the Northern Cape and KwaZulu-Natal.
 White children were generally most likely to attend an early learning programme across most years and age groups, while there were no significant difference in participation by gender.